heptarch/heptarch.github.io/drafts/demon-bh.md

 fast or slow chamber, it
 generates a bit of data it can either remember or forget.
 Forgetting comes with an entropy cost, as per Landauer's principle.
-Remembering, on the other hand, has two interesting features: first, it *correlates* the demon's memory with the particles in the gas system, and second, it's limited by the physical size of this memory.
+Remembering, on the other hand, has two interesting features: (1) it *correlates* the demon's memory with the particles in the gas system;
+and (2) it's limited by the physical size of this memory.
-It can't remember everything!
+The demon can't remember everything!

+## Speed and memory
+---

+Neither (1) nor (2) seems to preclude macroscopic violations of the (usual) Second Law.
+We can modify the Second Law so that entropy *plus* correlations always increase.
+There are various ways to formalize this, but I won't here.
+Instead, I'll focus on the memory limitation (2).